mit-satori/getting-started/satori-julia.rst

    julia -e 'using Pkg; Pkg.add("NCDatasets"); Pkg.build("NCDatasets")'
    julia -e 'using Pkg; Pkg.add(PackageSpec(name="Dierckx",rev="master")); Pkg.build("Dierckx")'
    julia --project=@. -e 'using Pkg; Pkg.instantiate(); using ClimateMachine'

+ In this example the master revision of the Conda and Dierckx packages are used because versions with full support for Power 9 were not available and so some small patches had to be introduced.
+ Releases of these packages with the patches will be available soon, but the steps shown illustrate some of the ways to work around these sorts of occurences generally.